-Before suing, I tried in vain to have Matthew 18 conversations with eight different Simpson authority figures.
+Before suing, I tried for months in vain to have Matthew 18 conversations with eight different Simpson authority figures.
 My lawyer in 2012 even asked Shasta County Superior Court to compel the University to apply its own religious grievance policy to my case since Matthew 18:15-18 was part of my contract.
 But Simpson would not budge.

 Question: Why would a religious entity not use its own religious policy?

 Answer: Because Simpson’s religious policy has a built-in mechanism that allows for the truth to be made known.

 Here’s the tragic irony: When Simpson’s lawyer told the court that Simpson preferred to litigate, Simpson inadvertently said to the court that it has the religious freedom to not use its religious policy.

 What do you think, dear reader?
 Should religious organizations be able to use Religious Defenses to hide their refusal to use their own religious policies?